Jensbeltman/masterRepo/GE Description.md

-### Terms
+## Terms and functions

-- **VisiblePoints **: Number of point visible from all the selected OC's when rendered from a top view.
+- **VisiblePoints **: Number of point visible from all the selected OCs when rendered from a top view.

 - **VisibleInliers** : Number of VOP point that has and inlier in the point cloud.

 - **UniqueVisibleInliers**: Number Visible Inliers that does not share indexes in the Point Cloud.
-Only  if more than two OC's are colliding  is .
+Only  if more than two OCs are colliding  is .

 - **InliersThreshold**: Theshold to determine what the ration between VOP and VOI needs to be for cost to increase.
 Used differently in GEIC  than in  GEICS and GEUICS.